otsu81/aws-account-vending-machine/README.md

 ## Usage

 Describes the current deployment in a Master Organization ("master") account.
-The Stepfunction is `arn:aws:states:eu-west-1:462776197309:stateMachine:accountVendingMachine`.
+The Stepfunction is `arn:aws:states:{region}:{accountId}:stateMachine:accountVendingMachine`.

 The usage described below assumes that the operator has...
 * write permissions to the S3 bucket specified in the template (something like `arn:aws:s3:::vending-machine-json-input`)